schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: disablesNiceNames

-		Corresponds to the "Don't use nice names" setting from the Font Info dialog.
+		Corresponds to the “Don't use nice names” setting from the Font Info dialog.

 		:type: bool